Josh Becker (filmmaker): Writing

-Becker has authored The Complete Guide to Low-Budget Feature Filmmaking detailing the ins and outs of independent filmmaking from his own experience.
+Becker authored The Complete Guide to Low-Budget Feature Filmmaking detailing the ins and outs of independent filmmaking from his own experience.
 Bruce Campbell penned the introduction.

 His second book, Rushes, a collection of essays previously available on his website, was published in 2008.

-His third book, Going Hollywood, which details his time in Hollywood upon first arriving in 1976, and his adventures in Alaska, was Released in 2010.
+His third book, Going Hollywood, which details his time in Hollywood upon first arriving in 1976, and his adventures in Alaska, was released in 2010.

-In 2014 Becker attempted crowdfunding publishing his series of historical fiction novels.
+In 2014, Becker attempted crowdfunding publishing his series of historical fiction novels.
 One of them, Mann's Revenge, was published as an e-book on Amazon.

-Becker has published a number of essays on his website about the film business and film history, as well as a number of film reviews, which are notable for their acidity and brutal honesty.
-He has frequently bemoaned the current state of cinema and Hollywood, which he sees as purely being motivated by money (instead of artistic and creative intentions) and geared towards the lowest common denominator.
-He is also an avid fan of classic cinema and the Golden Age of Hollywood, and has written that he considers The Bridge on the River Kwai to be the best film ever made.
+Becker published a number of essays on his website about the film business and film history, as well as a number of film reviews, which are notable for their acidity and brutal honesty.
+He frequently bemoaned the current state of cinema and Hollywood, which he saw as purely being motivated by money (instead of artistic and creative intentions) and geared towards the lowest common denominator.
+He was also an avid fan of classic cinema and the Golden Age of Hollywood, and wrote that he considers The Bridge on the River Kwai to be the best film ever made.

-He has also reviewed old western films for True West Magazine.
+He also reviewed old western films for True West Magazine.